guiofsaints/min-os/.guided/assessment/nextui.platform-simplification-plan.md

 ## Executive Summary

-This plan simplifies min-os from a multi-platform emulation frontend (11+ devices) to a **focused, high-quality experience** for TrimUI Brick and Smart Pro devices.
-The simplification removes ~60% of codebase complexity, improves maintainability, and allows the team to focus on features and quality for supported devices.
+This plan simplifies min-os from a multi-platform emulation frontend (11+ devices) to a **focused, high-quality experience** exclusively for the TrimUI Brick device.
+The simplification removes ~60% of codebase complexity, improves maintainability, and allows the team to focus on features and quality for this specific device.

 ### Key Outcomes

-- **Supported Platforms**: TrimUI Brick/Smart Pro (tg5040) + desktop (testing only)
+- **Supported Platforms**: TrimUI Brick (tg5040) + desktop (testing only)
-- **Removed**: 11 unmaintained platforms (miyoomini, rg35xx, rgb30, etc.)
+- **Removed**: 12 unmaintained platforms (including Smart Pro, miyoomini, rg35xx, rgb30, etc.)
 - **Preserved**: All legacy code archived in Git branch for community forks
 - **Migration Path**: Clear documentation for users of deprecated devices
 - **Build Simplification**: 50% faster builds, cleaner makefiles, single Docker toolchain